-Perceived Partner Virtues.
+Perceived partner virtues.
 Perceived partner virtues were measured using the 24-item measure of perceived virtues (Hawkins, Fowers, Carroll, & Yang, 2007).
 Subscales for this measure are other-centeredness, generosity, admiration, teamwork, shared vision, and loyalty/backbiting.
-To avoid any potential inflation of the relationship between perceived partner virtues and problem-solving efficacy, the teamwork subscale was included as a separate covariate in all regressions.
+To avoid any potential inflation of the relation between perceived partner virtues and problem-solving efficacy, the teamwork subscale was included as a separate covariate in all regressions.
 Items include "My partner makes personal sacrifices for the good of the relationship" and "My partner is forgiving of my mistakes."
-Participants rated their partners on a 7-point scale that ranged from 1=AImost never to 7=AImost always. α for perceived virtues was .90.
+Participants rated their partners on a 7-point scale that ranged from 1 = almost never to 7 = almost always.
+The α for perceived virtues was .90.

-Problem solving efficacy.
-Problem-solving efficacy was measured using a 4item scale designed for the study.
+Problem-solving efficacy.
+Problem-solving efficacy was measured using a four-item scale designed for the study.
 This measure was designed to assess the extent to which participants felt they were able to address issues in their relationships.
-Participants rated themselves on a 5-point that ranged from 1=Not at all true to 5=Completely true.
+Participants rated themselves on a 5-point that ranged from 1 = not at all true to 5 = completely true.
 Sample items included "I am able to identify problems in my relationship as they come up" and "I work well with my partner to solve problems as they come up" ($\alpha = .90$).

-Perceived problem solving efficacy of partner.
-Perceived problem-solving efficacy was measured using a 4-item scale designed for the study.
+Perceived problem-solving efficacy of partner.
+Perceived problem-solving efficacy was measured using a four-item scale designed for the study.
 This measure was designed to assess the extent to which participants felt their partners were able to address issues in their relationships.
-Participants rated their partners on a 5-point scale that ranged from 1=Not at all true to 5=Completely true.
-Sample items included "My partner works well with me to solve problems in our relationship" (α =.91).
+Participants rated their partners on a 5-point scale that ranged from 1=not at all true to 5=completely true.
+Sample items included "My partner works well with me to solve problems in our relationship" ($\alpha=.91$).
 As with the previous measure, exploratory factor analysis was conducted.
-All items loaded onto a single factor, with all factor loadings above a .78.
+All items loaded onto a single factor, with all factor loadings above.78.

 Relationship satisfaction.
-Funk and Rogge (2007) conducted an Item Response Theory analysis to develop a 4-item measure of relationship satisfaction with optimized psychometric properties.
-Sample items are "How rewarding is your relationship with your partner?" (answered on a 6-point scale that ranged from 1=Not at all to 6=Extremely) and "I have a warm and comfortable relationship with my partner" (answered on a 6-point scale that ranged from 1=Not at all true to 6=Very true).
-Their measure correlates .87 with the widely used Dyadic adjustment Scale.
+Funk and Rogge (2007) conducted an Item Response Theory analysis to develop a four-item measure of relationship satisfaction with optimized psychometric properties.
+Sample items are "How rewarding is your relationship with your partner?" (answered on a 6-point scale that ranged from 1 = not at all to 6 = extremely) and "I have a warm and comfortable relationship with my partner" (answered on a 6-point scale that ranged from 1 = not at all true to 6 = very true).
+Their measure correlates .87 with the widely used Dyadic Adjustment Scale.
 In the current sample, α was .91.

-Results and Discussion
+Results and discussion

-Prior to completing the regression analyses, bivariate correlations were computed for all variables of interest and control variables.
+Before completing the regression analyses, bivariate correlations were computed for all variables of interest and control variables.
 Results are reported in Table 1.

-As expected, higher perceived partner virtues predicted higher levels of own relationship problem-solving efficacy (β =.57, t(138)=8.08, p<.01) and perceived partner relationship problem-solving efficacy (β =.70, t(135)= 11.42, p<.01).
-This relationship remained significant for both own and partner relationship problem-solving efficacy even after controlling for the effects of the teamwork subscale, participant sex, age, relationship length, and level of overall relationship satisfaction (β =.30, t(133)=2.21, p<.05 and β =.59, t(130)=4.96, p<.01, respectively).
+As expected, higher perceived partner virtues predicted higher levels of own relationship problem-solving efficacy, $\beta = .57$, t(138) = 8.08, p < .01, and perceived partner relationship problem-solving efficacy, $\beta = .70$, t(135) = 11.42, p < .01.
+This relationship remained significant for both own and partner relationship problem-solving efficacy even after controlling for the effects of the teamwork subscale, participant gender, age, relationship length, and level of overall relationship satisfaction, $\beta = .30$, t(133) = 2.21, p < .05, and $\beta = .59$, t(130) = 4.96, p < .01, respectively.